Article

 The Persuasive Effects of PSA's

-How these educational campaigns can be effective in practice was touched on by Chris Cascio, Associate Professor at the University of Wisconsin-Madison, as he presented valuable research on the persuasive effects of public service announcements.
-As a father, he noted how many parents are unaware of online risks and stressed the need for public education on these issues.
+Chris Cascio, Associate Professor at the University of Wisconsin-Madison, touched on how these educational campaigns can be effective in practice, as he presented valuable research on the persuasive effects of public service announcements.
+He noted how as a father he had realised how many parents are unaware of online risks and stressed the need for public education on these issues.
 Cascio’s research revealed three important findings: First, messages that include self-affirmation can positively change behaviour.
 Second, warning labels can reduce the likelihood of people sharing risky content.
 Lastly, adolescents who are sensitive to social feedback are more vulnerable to online risks.
-These neuroscience-based insights show how public campaigns can be designed to trigger the right brain responses, driving meaningful behavioral change.
+These neuroscience-based insights show how public campaigns can be designed to trigger the right brain responses, driving meaningful behavioural change.

 Government-Backed Action Against CSAM